It’s a privilege for us to dwell in the shelter of the Most High. A gift, he has given us.

 Cities of Refuge

-The concept of cities of refuge in the Bible (Joshua 20) as explained in this book helped me understand on a more practical level.
-Involuntary manslaughter (an accident) is not comparable to murder, but it still needs to have consequences, otherwise people will just get more careless.
+The concept and purpose of these cities Joshua ordered (Joshua 20), as explained in this book, helped me understand on a more practical level.
+Involuntary manslaughter (an accident) is not comparable to murder, but it still needs to have consequences, otherwise, people will just get more careless.

 Shelter of the Most High is book 2 in the Cities of Refuge series.
 It is not necessary to read book 1 to have a full grasp on book 2, and it doesn’t interfere with the enjoyment factor.
-That said, reading book 2 does make me want to read book 1, because it piques my interest!
+That said, reading book 2 made me very curious and excited.
+So I bought book 1, Light on a Hill, and won book 3, Until the Mountains Fall.